elanmarae/okinawa-curry/README.md

 <script src="https://unpkg.com/simple-statistics@2.5.0/dist/simple-statistics.min.js"></script>
 ```

-Once that JavaScript code within the *simple_statistics.js* file is available to us, we can access all of its methods with `ss` (similar to how `L` refers to Leaflet or the `$` sign refers to JQuery).
+Once that JavaScript code within the *simple_statistics.js* file is available to us, we can access all of its methods with `ss` (similar to how `L` refers to Leaflet or the `$` sign refers to jQuery).
 So, once our `getClassBreaks()` function first determines the range of values and stores these in an array (here stored with a variable named `values`), we can determine 5 classification breaks using a method call written as `ss.ckmeans(values,5)`.
 This method returns a 2-dimensional array, that is, an array of arrays.
 Within each array is a cluster of similar values we'll want to use for a given class on our map.

 To color our map and build our legend, however, we want specific values to use as break points and not clusters of values.
 So we'll need our script to pull specific values from each of these clusters.
 But which ones?
 We can think of each cluster as a single class (i.e., will be colored the same) on our map.
 We then want an array of the lowest value from each cluster, as well as the highest value in the range (we could also collect the lowest value in the range and the highest value in each cluster).
 To do so, we'll store our array of clusters as a variable and then invoke the [native JavaScript method `.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) on this variable.
 This method creates a new array comprising the results of a function's operations on each element of an array.